 - What will be hard for me in the transition to retirement and what will be easy?

 - When will I be financially and professionally ready to take that step?

 - Do I have all the information I need to make decisions? (see the resources below to help)

-Would an individual career consultation for transition to retirement be beneficial to help you identify gaps in knowledge or areas for further exploration or discussion with your colleagues, Division Chief, Chair, or Dean?
 Retirement can offer an opportunity to invest in yourself and focus on personal life goals, new opportunities and challenges.
 As longevity increases, many retirees take up new careers, pursue life goals that were postponed, or give back in new ways to their communities.
-Take a look at the Pre-Retirement Checklist for help with your decision making.
+Take a look at the Transition through Retirement Checklist for help with your decision making.